RetroPie/RetroPie-Docs/docs/BIOS.md

 | **Videopac or Odyssey2** | `/home/pi/RetroPie/BIOS/o2rom.bin`

 If a system is not listed in the chart above, it does not require a BIOS in order to function properly.

+Supported bios files for the libretro cores can be scanned using the official [Bios.dat](https://github.com/libretro/libretro-database/blob/master/dat/BIOS.dat) from [Libretro-database](https://github.com/libretro/libretro-database/tree/master/dat)